There seems to be a very big misconception regarding the Jewish women having their monthly cycle and immersing in the mikvah (ritual bath).

 1)The concept of Tumah (impure) and Taharah (pure) is equal when it comes to men and women.

-2)Tumah is not a physical or spiritual uncleanliness, but rather it is a status as far as being real Tumah as a status is concerned.
+2)Tumah is not a physical or spiritual uncleanliness, but rather it is a status.

 There were times when men and women alike are deemed Tamah.
-A man, after noticing a certain liquid leave his body in a certain sequence of days and times, was referred to as a Zav and a woman the same, a Zavah.
+AAfter noticing a certain liquid leave the body in a certain sequence of days and times.
+A man in this state was referred to as a Zav and a woman, a Zavah.

-Nowadays, the type of discharge that causes a man to be a Zav and a woman a Zavah is not relevant because we unfortunately no longer have the Bait Hamikdash or Karbanas.
+Nowadays, the type of discharge that causes a man to be a Zav and a woman a Zavah is not relevant because we unfortunately don’t yet, have the Bait Hamikdash or Karbanas.
 May it be rebuilt speedily in our days.

 However, when it comes to the monthly cycle, this still relevant the same way it was for the women in beginning of times, therefore to this day, we still immerse in the pool of water.